 Fold the dough in half and lift it over the pie plate.

-Fit the dough into position in the pie plate and crimp the edges.
-If making a single crust pie, refrigerate the dough for 30 minutes before filling or prebaking.
-If making a double-crust pie, roll out the top crust, fill the bottom crust, cover the pie with the top crust and chill for 30 minutes.
-Bake according to your recipe directions.
+Fit the dough into position on the pie plate and crimp the edges.
+If making a single-crust pie, refrigerate the dough for 30 minutes before filling or prebaking.

 Placing the Dough into the Pie Plate |

-Fit the dough into position in the pie plate and crimp the edges.
-If making a single crust pie, refrigerate the dough for 30 minutes before filling or prebaking.
-If making a double-crust pie, roll out the top crust, fill the bottom crust, cover the pie with the top crust and chill for 30 minutes.
-Bake according to your recipe directions.
+Fit the dough into position on the pie plate and crimp the edges.
+If making a single-crust pie, refrigerate the dough for 30 minutes before filling or prebaking.

 If you own a food processor go ahead and use it to make your pie dough.
 It helps take the fear away and the debate you have with yourself about whether to buy or make yourself will be over.
 No need to buy pie dough again.